callum-jpg/motifSearch/README.md

     'S. enterica': 'NC_003197.2'
 }

-# Download dictionary of DNA sequences from NCBI
+# Download the dictionary of DNA sequences from NCBI in FASTA format
 ms.download_dna(bac_gdna_seqs, 'bacterial-gDNA.fa')

 # Rename the DNA sequence FASTA headers to match the key in the dictionary